 Emotional Abuse: Emotional and psychological abuse can be particularly devastating to a victim.
-The trafficker humiliates the victim in front of others, calls them names, blames the victim for the situation, and convinces them that they would be all alone if the trafficker did not love and take care of them.
-The exploiter tells the person under their control repeatedly how worthless they are and that they are too weak to survive outside the existence the trafficker has created for them.
-The may threaten to expose or shame the victim by releasing sex tapes, nude photos, drug addiction, or participation in violence or sex acts against other victims.
+The trafficker humiliates the victim in front of others, calls them names, blames the victim for the situation, and convinces them that they would be all alone if the trafficker did not love and care for them.
+The exploiter repeatedly tells the person under their control how worthless they are and that they are too weak to survive outside the existence the trafficker has created for them.
+They may threaten to expose or shame the victim by releasing sex tapes, nude photos, drug addiction, or participation in violence or sex acts against other victims.

-Isolation: A trafficker may keep a victim isolated by confinement, frequently move so the victim cannot become familiar with their surroundings or keep them cut-off from others by a language barrier.
+Isolation: A trafficker may isolate a victim by confinement, frequently moving so the victim cannot become familiar with their surroundings, or keep them cut off from others by a language barrier.
 A victim may be isolated from family and friends or be accompanied by the trafficker while in a public place.
 The trafficker may not allow the victim access to routine, preventative medical care.
-Thus, medical problems may be exacerbated and overall health compromised.
+Thus, medical problems may be exacerbated, and overall health compromised.

 Minimizing, Denying, and Blaming: A trafficker often blames the victim and denies there is anything wrong with the situation, minimizes their involvement in the abuse or exploitation, and lets the victim think the victim is the reason for their current circumstance: the victim is the one that ran away, reached out to them on social media, went to that party or hotel room.

 Sexual Abuse: Sexual assault may be useful to the trafficker as a means of power and control.
-The victim is treated as a sex object, only as good as the money he or she brings in.
+The victim is treated as a sex object, only as good as the money they bring in.
 They may be forced to submit to sex with multiple partners daily or risk the wrath of the trafficker.
 Forced abortions, threats to end a pregnancy or violence during pregnancy are control tactics.
 Unwanted pregnancies, either through forced sexual assault or consensual sex, are a way to control a victim.

-Economic abuse: Debt bondage is employed as a tool to manipulate and control.
-The victim may get charged enormous interest rates that they can never repay.
+Economic abuse: Debt bondage is used to manipulate and control.
+The victim may be charged enormous interest rates that they can never repay.
 They are restricted from leaving their situation because they have no access to money, are allowed only a small allowance, or have any earnings confiscated.

-Coercion and Threats: Threats of or actual physical abuse is another manipulation tool used to exert power and control over the victim.
+Coercion and Threats: Threats of actual physical abuse are another manipulation tool used to exert power and control over the victim.
 It may involve shoving, punching, hitting, kicking, and strangulation injuries.
-Torture can take the form of cigarette burns or branding or withholding basic needs such as food, water, and clothing.
+Torture can take the form of cigarette burns or branding as well as withholding basic needs such as food, water, and clothing.
 Threats to harm a child bind the victim to the trafficker for fear of no food or shelter or the actual threat of physical harm to the child.
 They may threaten to contact the Department of Children and Families or law enforcement.
 Traffickers may use drugs as a form of control over the victim.
-Either, the introduction of drugs to the victim, or the threat to withhold drugs from a victim that is already struggling with addiction issues.
+Introducing drugs to the victim or threatening to withhold drugs from a victim already struggling with addiction allows the trafficker to be in control.
 These addiction issues may have led the person trafficked to the initial point of contact with the trafficker or be a result of trying to cope with the trafficking situation.

-A victim-centered approach is paramount in the delivery of care to a victim of human trafficking.
-Defined as the precise focus of attention, catering to the needs of the victim to ensure delivery of care in a compassionate, culturally sensitive, linguistically appropriate, non-judgmental, and caring manner.
-A victim's wishes, safety, and well-being are considerations.
+A victim-centered approach is paramount in delivering care to a victim of human trafficking.
+In victim-centered care, the provider precisely focuses attention on the victim, catering to the patient's needs to ensure the delivery of care in a compassionate, culturally sensitive, linguistically appropriate, nonjudgmental, and caring manner.
+A victim's wishes, safety, and well-being are important considerations.